TimCliff/condenser/app/help/en/faq.md

 If you are willing to pay your own signup fee, then there are other ways to create a new account on the blockchain.
 If you are not sure how to do this, you can ask for help in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>.

-There is also a third-party tool called <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonSteem</a> that accepts Bitcoin and Litecoin to anonymously create a Steem account.
+There is also a third-party tool called <a href="https://steemit.com/steemit/@someguy123/anonsteem-create-anonymous-steem-accounts-without-social-media">AnonSteem</a> that accepts bitcoin and Litecoin to anonymously create a Steem account.

 <a href="/faq.html#Table_of_Contents_Accounts">&#11025;</a>
 <a class="anchor" name="It_is_not_letting_me_create_an_account_with_my_phone_number__What_should_I_do"></a>